José Aldo: Early career

-Known by the nickname "Junior", José Aldo da Silva Oliveira Júnior fought his first professional MMA fight at the age of 17 at EcoFight 1 on 10 August 2004.
+Known by the nickname "Junior", José Aldo da Silva Oliveira Júnior fought his very first professional MMA fight at the age of 17 at EcoFight 1 on 10 August 2004.
 He fought fellow countryman and newcomer Mário Bigola, whom he defeated by knockout in just 16 seconds into the first round.
 It would be Bigola's first and only professional fight.

 Aldo fought fellow Brazilian Hudson Rocha, in his second fight for Shooto Brazil.
 The fight was ended by a doctor stoppage at the end of the first round due to a cut over Rocha's left eye, which was caused by a flying knee thrown by Aldo followed by a barrage of punches.
 Rocha was able to get back to his feet only to be met with more strikes and a knee before Aldo kicked his legs out from under him.

 Five months later he fought MMA newcomer Luiz de Paula at Shooto – Brazil 7.
 Aldo took de Paula down in the clinch early on in the fight.
 He quickly gained mount, where he rained down punches before transitioning to an arm-triangle choke, forcing de Paula to tap at 1:54 of the first round.

 Aldo spent the next several years jumping from organization to organization.
 He next fought Vale Tudo and Shooto veteran Aritano Silva Barbosa, who had lost four of his last five fights, at Rio MMA Challenge 1 on 12 May 2005.
 Aldo landed two knees to the chin of Barbosa in the opening seconds of the fight, sending him to the canvas where Aldo swarmed with punches.
 Barbosa attempted a single-leg takedown, but Aldo pulled away and threw two soccer kicks to the prone Barbosa before the referee stopped the fight at twenty seconds of the first round, awarding Aldo the victory via knockout.
 Less than two months later Aldo fought newcomer Anderson Silvério at Meca World Vale Tudo 12.
 He also defeated Silvério with soccer kicks, 8:33 into the first round.

 Aldo then traveled to England, where he fought Micky Young at FX3- Battle of Britain on 15 October 2005.
 He defeated Young just 1:05 into the first round by TKO (punches).